lachrist/aran/README.md

   The identity of values is conserved by wrapping them inside regular objects.
 * [test/live/shadow-state.js](https://lachrist.github.io/aran/live-shadow-state-delta.html):
   Output the same log as `shadow-value` but by mirroring the value stack, the call stack and the environment rather than wrapping values.
-  This analysis is quite complex and demonstrates the full capability of Aran.
+  This analysis demonstrates the full capability of Aran and may serve documentation.
 * [test/live/linvail-value.js](https://lachrist.github.io/aran/live-linvail-value-delta-object.html)
   Like `shadow-value`, this analysis wrap values into objects to conserve their identity.
   However this analysis can also track values through the store (a.k.a the objet graph) thanks to a separate npm module called [linvail](https://www.npmjs.com/package/linvail).